Rapper A$AP Rocky charged with assault over fight in Sweden

 A counter-allegation was made by the artist's bodyguard against one of the alleged victims, but that case was closed earlier this week, the prosecutor said.

+Defense lawyer Jovicic said "Rakim Mayers feels that he acted in self-defense, he is claiming that he is innocent, and in that perspective he of course is very sad."

 Sean "Diddy" Combs, Justin Bieber and Kris Jenner are some of the celebrities who have publicly expressed support for Rocky.
-The platinum-selling, Grammy-nominated artist has collaborated with Kendrick Lamar, Cardi B, Drake and Selena Gomez.
+The artist has collaborated with Kendrick Lamar, Cardi B, Drake and Selena Gomez.

 On Saturday, Trump said he spoke with Swedish Prime Minister Stefan Lofven about A$AP Rocky and "offered to personally vouch for his bail," something that is not available under Swedish law.
 Urged on by the first lady and celebrities including Kanye West and Kim Kardashian West, the president had said in a Friday tweet that he would intervene to try to free Rocky.